stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 However, the two most important pieces for a deriving strategy for `EqV` are still missing: Sums and products, the core building blocks of algebraic data types.
 Let's add those.
-Turns out that the instance for pairs requires us to deal with the laziness of the `(&&)` operator.
-We provide two utility functions for dealing with this (I got the idea for these from `Data.So` in base):
+It turns out that the instance for pairs requires us to deal with the laziness of the `(&&)` operator.
+We provide two utility functions for handling this (I got the idea for these from `Data.So` in base):

 ```idris